-Did the depopulation of 400 Palestinian villages happen through 700,000 Palestinian men, women and children simply deciding to abandon their beloved homes because of hatred of Jewish people?
-Or, contrary to what is often taught about the founding of Israel, were Palestinian families forced from their homes and villages by Jewish forces?
+Did the depopulation of 400 Palestinian villages happen through 700,000 Palestinian men, women, and children simply deciding to abandon their beloved homes because of hatred of Jewish people?
+Is that plausible?
+Contrary to what is often taught about the founding of Israel, Palestinian families were forced from their homes and villages by Jewish forces.

-Israeli Jewish historians Benny Morris and Avi Shlaim describe how much of the expulsions of Palestinian families occurred in and before April 1948, before any Arab armies declare war in May 1948.
-While they do not say that there was (or wasn’t) a predetermined plan to rid Palestine of Palestinian families, they make clear that, by ordering the capture of Arab cities and the destruction of villages, Plan D both permitted and justified the forcible expulsion of Arab civilian families from their homes and villages.
+Israeli Jewish historians Benny Morris and Avi Shlaim describe how much of the expulsions of Palestinian families occurred in and before April 1948, before any Arab armies declared war in May 1948.
+While they do not say that there was a predetermined plan to rid Palestine of Palestinian families, they make clear that, by ordering the capture of Arab cities and the destruction of villages, Plan D both permitted and justified the forcible expulsion of Arab civilian families from their homes and villages.

 The Israeli Defense Force (IDF) published a contemporary report in 1948 that documented the causes of Palestinian flight.
-According to the IDF, the leading factor causing Palestinian families to flee was “direct, hostile Jewish [Haganah/IDF] operations against Arab settlements.”
+According to the IDF, the leading factor causing Palestinian families to flee was “direct, hostile Jewish operations against Arab settlements.”
 Other factors included the operations of Jewish terrorist groups and the effects of hostile IDF operations on nearby Arab settlements.

-The wave of emigration in each district, explains the report, followed hard upon ‘the increase and expansion of our [Haganah/IDF] operations in that district’.
-May brought a major increase in large-scale Jewish operations; so it also witnessed the widespread mass emigration of Arabs.
-‘The departure of the British…of course helped the [Arab] evacuation, but it appears that the British withdrawal freed our hands for action more than it influenced the [Arab] emigration directly.”
+The wave of emigration in each district, explains the report, followed hard upon “the increase and expansion of our operations in that district.”
+May brought a major increase in large-scale Jewish operations, so it also witnessed the widespread mass emigration of Arabs.
+The report states that the departure of the British…of course helped the evacuation, but it appears that the British withdrawal freed our hands for action more than it influenced the emigration directly.”

 The full article by Benny Morris analyzing the IDF report can be found here.

-“The fall of Safad and the flight of its inhabitants shocked the Arab villages of the Hula Valley, to the north.
+In Righteous Victims, Morris states that “the fall of Safad and the flight of its inhabitants shocked the Arab villages of the Hula Valley, to the north.
 [Palmah commander Yigal] Allon launched a psychological warfare campaign (‘If you don’t flee immediately, you will all be slaughtered, your daughters will be raped,’ and the like, and almost all the villagers fled to Lebanon and Syria.”

-“One must again emphasize that the report and its significance pertain only up to 1 June 1948, by which time some 300,000‒400,000 Palestinians had left their homes.
+In “The Causes and Character of the Arab Exodus from Palestine: the Israel Defense Forces Intelligence Branch Analysis of June 1948,” Morris writes that “one must again emphasize that the report and its significance pertain only up to 1 June 1948, by which time some 300,000‒400,000 Palestinians had left their homes.
 A similar number was to leave the Jewish-held areas in the remaining months of the war.
 The circumstances of the second half of the exodus — during the IDF conquest of Lydda and Ramle, and the central Galilee in July, the northern Negev in October and the northern Galilee in October‒November — are a different story.”

-“The Intelligence Branch notes that it was not always the dimensions of a Jewish attack which counted: it was ‘mainly the psychological’ factors which affected the rate of emigration.
-The report cites ‘surprise’, protracted artillery barrages and use of loudspeakers broadcasting threatening messages as factors which had a strong influence in precipitating flight.
+On psychological warfare, Morris writes that “the Intelligence Branch notes that it was not always the dimensions of a Jewish attack which counted: it was ‘mainly the psychological’ factors which affected the rate of emigration.
+The report cites ‘surprise,’ protracted artillery barrages and use of loudspeakers broadcasting threatening messages as factors which had a strong influence in precipitating flight.
 An attack on one village or town often affected its neighbours.
-‘The evacuation of a certain village because of an attack by us prompted in its wake many neighbouring villages [to flee]’, states the report.”
+‘The evacuation of a certain village because of an attack by us prompted in its wake many neighbouring villages [to flee]’, states the report”.

-“Psychologically, this was one of the most difficult actions we undertook.
-The population of Lod did not leave willingly.
+“Psychologically, this was one of the most difficult actions we undertook,” Rabin continues.
+“The population of Lod did not leave willingly.
 There was no way of avoiding the use of force and warning shots in order to make the inhabitants march the 10 to 15 miles to the point where they met up with the legion.
 The inhabitants of Ramle watched and learned the lesson.”

 Count Folke Bernadotte

 During World War II, Bernadotte had served as vice chairman of the Swedish Red Cross.
 Just before the end of the war, he had led a rescue operation transporting inmates from German concentration camps to hospitals in Sweden.
-Accounts say that around 15,000 people were taken to safety in the “White Buses” of the Bernadotte expedition, among them a few thousand Jews.
+Accounts say that around 15,000 people were taken to safety in the “white buses” of the Bernadotte expedition, among them a few thousand Jews.

 Count Folke Bernadotte writes further that “the majority of these refugees have come from territory which, under the Assembly resolution of 29 November, was to be included in the Jewish State.
 The exodus of Palestinian Arabs resulted from panic created by fighting in their communities, by rumours concerning real or alleged acts of terrorism, or expulsion.
 It would be an offence against the principles of elemental justice if these innocent victims of the conflict were denied the right to return to their homes while Jewish immigrants flow into Palestine, and, indeed, at least offer the threat of permanent replacement of the Arab refugees who have been rooted in the land for centuries.”